huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 In particular notice that test_0 is completely independent and finishes first.
 Then test_1 is executed with `mod1`, then `test_2` with `mod1`, then `test_1` with mod2 and finally `test_2` with `mod2`.

 The `otherarg` parametrized resource (having function scope) was set up before and teared down after every test that used it.

-## Use fixtures in classes and modules with usefixtures
+## Use fixtures in classes and modules with usefixtures {#use-fixtures-in-classes-and-modules-with-usefixtures}

 Sometimes test functions do not directly need access to a fixture object.
 For example, tests may require to operate with an empty directory as the current working directory but otherwise do not care for the concrete directory.
 Here is how you can use the standard [tempfile](https://docs.python.org/3/library/tempfile.html#module-tempfile) and pytest fixtures to achieve it.
 We separate the creation of the fixture into a `conftest.py` file: